Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy

 About climate change

-Climate change is a long-term shift in weather patterns.
+Climate change is a long-term shift in temperature and weather patterns.
 Since the industrial age, the burning of fossil fuels has resulted in increased concentrations of carbon dioxide, methane and nitrous oxide in our atmosphere.
-These emissions are some of the greenhouse gases (GHGs) which contribute to increasing global temperatures.
+These emissions are some of the greenhouse gases (GHGs) that contribute to increasing global temperatures.

 Countries are coming together to recognize that human activity and industry contribute to an increasing concentration of GHGs in the atmosphere and are adopting various strategies to deal with the implications of climate change.